sgoguen/DenseCheck/docs/2025/12/02-Happy-FS-Advent.md

 ## Checking Simplification with DenseCheck

-We can use `DenseCheck` to validate that our `simplify` function is correct, but we want to make sure we're doing two things:
+We can use `DenseCheck` to validate that our `simplify` function is correct, but we want to make sure we're doing three things:

 1. **Preservation of Semantics**: The simplified rule should behave the same as the original rule for all user contexts, otherwise, we've changed the meaning of the rule.
 2. **All Tautologies Simplify to 'Allow'**: Any rule that is a tautology should simplify to the `Allow` rule.